s4lt3d/AssetBundleManagerForUnity/readme.md

 The project requires that any change to prefabs to be spawned needs an asset bundle build for the changes to show in the scene.
 A work around for this is to simulate asset bundles with a different asset bundle loader.
 This workflow would work well for artists and designers who are working within the project without needing to rebuild at every step.
 Though this is outside the scope of this demo.

 ## Conclusion

-This system abstracts away the complexities of working directly with asset bundles and is designed to work with the familiar Unity workflow making using asset bundles easy and streamlined.
+This system abstracts away the complexities of working directly with asset bundles and the need to worry about the underlying structure of the project.
+It is designed to work with the familiar Unity workflow making using asset bundles easy and streamlined.
+This system could be expanded to provide additional functionality such as loading from remote bundles or simulating asset bundles in the editor.

+#### Additional Features for Future Work
+- Asset Bundle Browser
+    - Allow engineers or designers to easily see and configure which objects are bundled together.
+Currently each prefab needs to be viewed and configured seperately.
+- Simulate Asset Bundles
+    - Instead of building and loading each time, the system should allow the use of in project prefabs to be loaded without needing to load asset bundles.
+This would save time building and testing when the project size grows.

 ## Class Descriptions

 ### PrefabUniqueIdentifier